 This PDF cheatsheet outlines the exact start-to-finish Lightroom Classic workflow I go through whenever I import new photos, with dozens of my best tips and tricks.
 Save time and frustration by learning how to better organize and process your own images.

-Learn how professional landscape photographers use Photoshop in four simple steps.
+Learn how nature photographers use Photoshop in four simple steps.

-When it comes to processing landscapes, there are only four main concepts you need to know: layers, masks, smart objects, and luminosity masks.
+When it comes to processing landscapes in Photoshop, there are only four main concepts you need to know: layers, masks, smart objects, and luminosity masks.

 And once you learn them, even the most advanced techniques (like dodging and burning or exposure blending) will make total sense.